Mt. Baker Equipment List

 Utensils

 Don’t forget the official “most forgotten item ever;” the spork.
 Longer versions are great at getting the last bits out of your freeze-dried meals.
+Metal utensils are recommended over plastic as plastic tends to snap when it gets cold.

 Example